Scoop-Tech/scpx-svr/SECINFO.md

 ## Scoop API Server

 The [API Server](https://github.com/Scoop-Tech/scpx-svr/) performs authorization on data modification and read requests, and L2 encryption and decryption of data being passed in and out of the DSC.
 This server-origin encryption and decryption is the secondary layer and supplements the primary L1 encryption performed in the browser or CLI by the Core Wallet.

+The API Server specifies CORS allowed-origins for prevention of XSS attacks against the Web Wallet, and rate limiting on key APIs to prevent brute-force and DoS attacks.

 ### Encrypting Storage Model